ewang2002/AdventOfCode/README.md

 | 2016          | -             | 0/0   |                |
 | 2015          | C++           | 10/12 | 4              |

 *Last Updated: Dec.
-25, 2021 at ~12:00 AM (PST)*
+25, 2021 at ~02:00 AM (PST)*

-## Notes
+## More Information

-- I heard about Advent of Code from a friend in 2019, but only really got into it in 2020.
-My goal is to try to complete as many puzzles as I can *without* looking up any solutions or using any packages other than what is provided in the standard library.
+I heard about Advent of Code from a [friend](https://github.com/icicl) in 2018, but only really got into it in 2020 (consequently, I've been doing the 2015-2019 puzzles in my free time for the past year or so).
+My goals are as follows:
+- *Complete* as many puzzles as I can *without* looking up any solutions or using any packages/libraries other than what is provided in the language's standard library.
+- *Try* to attain at least 90% of stars for each given year (i.e. 45/50 stars for a given year).
-- I want to use Advent of Code to *learn* more about different programming languages and improve my general programming skills.
-Consequently, my solutions may be less than ideal.
+- *Learn* more about different programming languages and improve my general programming and problem-solving skills.

+A lot of my solutions may be less than ideal for various reasons.
+In particular, there may be a lot of:
+- Brute-force or generally inefficient solutions.
+- Not-so-idiomatic code (especially for Rust).
+- Code that's hard to read or makes little sense.
+- Me overcomplicating the problem.

+**In general**, for any given solution (both part 1 and 2 of a given day):
+- It *should* run in under 1 second (with full optimizations).
+- It *should* generally be readable.

+If a solution takes longer than 30 seconds to run (again, with full optimizations), I will not use or post it.
+That being said, if you have any suggestions or feedback on how to improve a solution, please submit an issue describing your suggestions.

-- This repository will be incomplete.
+Finally, this repository will be incomplete.
 I plan on doing these when I have both the free time and motivation to do so.
+Note that if I can't figure out how to do a problem in a reasonable time frame and the problem itself isn't interesting, I'll most likely skip it.

-## Languages to Try
+## License

-- Kotlin
-- C
-- Python
+Unlike any generic project, there is no need for a license for this repository.
+Feel free to use any code in this repository for your own purposes; you do not need to cite anything.